Organization Of Corporate Governance

 Link between the ESG performance and the remuneration of directors and senior management

-In order to link the performance of the senior management with the company’s sustainable vision and short-, medium-, and long-term goals, evaluate the core competencies of the senior management, strengthen the responsibility of the senior management, and implement the linkage between performance and salary, Kedge incorporates ESG strategic goals into one of the evaluation items involving the variable remuneration of directors, so as to enable the senior management to actively implement the corporate sustainability goals and make the goals of the senior management consistent with the company’s ESG sustainable development strategy.
+In order to link the performance of the senior management with the Company’s sustainable vision and short-, medium-, and longterm goals, evaluate the core competencies of the senior management, strengthen the responsibility of the senior management, and implement the linkage between performance and salary, Kedge Construction has included ESG strategic goals as one of the evaluation items for directors’ remuneration changes, and has established an “incentive system and sustainable performance linkage policy” to include sustainability as one of the performance indicator items, with the general manager and senior managers accounting for 10% and 20% respectively.
+The evaluation focuses on executing the Company’s annual sustainable development goals, implementing honest business operations, promoting corporate governance, and supporting sustainable responsible procurement, so that the goals of senior management are consistent with the Company’s ESG sustainable development strategy.

 Performance Evaluation of the Board of Directors